izzuddinafif/PasarKu/README.md

-# PasarKu - Vegetable and Fruit Shopping App
+# Simple Market App

-This application is designed to assist users in buying vegetables and fruits online easily.
+This is a simple market application consisting of 4 pages: Login, Vegetables, Fruits, and Checkout.

+## Description

+The application allows users to browse and purchase vegetables and fruits from the comfort of their own homes.
+Users can log in with their credentials, view available vegetables and fruits, add them to their cart, and proceed to checkout.

-## Features
+## Pages

-1. Wide selection of vegetables and fruits.
+1. **Login**: Users can log in using their username and password.
-2. Quantity selection for each purchase.
+2. **Vegetables**: Users can browse and select various vegetables available for purchase.
-3. Summary of prices and items on the checkout page.
+3. **Fruits**: Users can explore a variety of fresh fruits and add them to their cart.
+4. **Checkout**: Users can review their selected items, view the total price, and proceed with the payment.

 ## Installation

-You can install the PasarKu application by downloading the APK file available in this repository.

-Follow these steps to download and install:

-1. Click [here](https://github.com/izzuddinafif/PasarKu/releases/download/v1.0.0/PasarKu.apk) to download the PasarKu APK file.
+1. Download the APK file from the provided link.
-2. Once the APK file is downloaded, open and install the file on your Android device.
-You may need to enable installation from "Unknown Sources" in your device's security settings.
+2. Enable installation from "Unknown Sources" in your device settings.
-3. After the installation is complete, you can open and use the PasarKu application.
+3. Open the APK file and follow the on-screen instructions to install the application.
-4. Login credentials: username: admin, password: 1234
+4. Launch the application and start shopping!

+## Login Credentials

+Use the following credentials to log in:

+- Username: admin
+- Password: 1234

 ## License

 This application is licensed under the MIT License.
-See [LICENSE.txt](https://github.com/izzuddinafif/PasarKu/blob/master/LICENSE.txt) for more details.
+See [LICENSE.txt](https://github.com/izzuddinafif/PasarKu/blob/master/LICENSE.txt) for more information.